Scribe. Scribe Media. Book in a Box. These are all terms to describe one of the major publishing companies in the self-publishing space.

 - You aren’t necessarily a thought leader.
 If you need to research your book’s topic, that’s okay.
 But don’t expect to be able to research your topic with Scribe’s services – they want to work with customers who know their topic from the inside out.

 - You have a love of writing.
-If you’ve always dreamt of writing a book and have a deep love for your writing craft, Scribe isn’t for you.
+If you’ve always dreamed of writing a book and have a deep love for your writing craft, Scribe isn’t for you.

 - You want to learn a proven process to do it yourself.
 Again, this goes back to your intentions.
 Do you want to build a book business?
 Do you plan to publish more books in the future?
 If so, you’re better off going with a self-publishing company that teaches you a proven framework, and holds you accountable for your own work.